nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_8.md

     * Data to analysis in one step using [Cavatica](cavatica.sbgenomics.com), the cloud based analysis platform integrated into Kids First Portal.
     * You can filter, view, and download data from Cavatica.
     * Upload data to Cavatica from multiple sources including your local machine.
-    * You can search, copy and modify a public app on Cavatica.
+    * You can search, copy, and modify a public app on Cavatica.
     * Setup and successful run of the DESeq2 app by choosing appropriate inputs.
     * Setup a virtual computational environment running RStudio and analyze by executing code from a script.